kellemNegasi/binding-open-vlm/README.md

 ## Generating 3D dataset

+The 3D workflow is two-step: (1) generate the datasets with `generate_3d_vlm_datasets.sh` (submit via `generate-dataset.sbatch` on Slurm), then (2) run the VLM experiments with `experiments_job_3d.sbatch` once the datasets are present.

+Before running experiments, generate the 3D datasets and metadata.

 3D dataset generation requires a Blender binary to render scenes from the `.blend` file into `.png` images.

 If you are running locally, install Blender and set the path to the binary (e.g. in `generate-dataset.sbatch`):